penguinencounter/colormagic/README.md

 Indexed/Quantized/Paletted Color is a color mode for PNGs where each color references a fixed palette.
 I personally used GIMP to convert images to indexed color.

+> [!TIP]
-> Tip: Many vanilla textures already use indexed color!
+> Many vanilla textures already use indexed color!
 You can try using those by downloading them directly from your game files, or https://github.com/misode/mcmeta/tree/assets.
 For example, the armor trims already have indexed color (very convenient!)

+> [!TIP]
-> Bonus Tip: If you've compressed your PNGs using an external tool, there's a chance that you already have Indexed Color enabled - try using the code from section 4.2 with your image to see if it is.
+> Bonus: If you've compressed your PNGs using an external tool, there's a chance that you already have Indexed Color enabled - try using the code from section 4.2 with your image to see if it is.

 You'll need to make sure that you're using a PNG with Indexed Color for this library to work.
 In GIMP, you can convert an image to Indexed Color by going to `Image > Mode > Indexed...`.
 This will bring up a dialog asking how to convert the image's colors - if you have more than 256 colors (ouch...) this might change some colors in your image (!).
 Otherwise, the defaults work well.